gwallison/openFF-build/README.md

 - in DataDictionary, fixed massCompFlag description to reflect that it is **True** when massComp is **out of** tolerance.

-- mark disclosures without chemical records as out-of-tolerance for to percent.
+- mark disclosures without chemical records as out-of-tolerance for total_percent.

 - add hash checks on repository files (Dec 29, 2021)

+- add new filters (4,5,6) to find problem disclosures for mass calculation (Jan 15-28, 2022)

+- add new carrier detection sets: s6,s7,s8 and s9.
+(Jan 28, 2022)

+- incorporate filter of SkyTruth disclosures that we have detected as changed since originally scraped.
+The removed disclosures are still available in the Full set, but not the filtered set.
+(Jan 26, 2022)

+- add the raw field "IngredientComment" back into the Full data set for proprietary claim analysis.
+(Jan 30, 2022)

 **Version 11 **: